Alternatives to Google Search

 An intriguing option that will likely only improve

-- Completely independent search index (not relying on Google or Bing)
+- ✔️ Independent search index that does not rely on Google or Bing

-- No maps built in (businesses are however shown using OpenStreetMap)
+- ❌ Currently no maps service built in (businesses are however shown via OpenStreetMap)

-- Lacks some of the interactives at the top of Google Search (i.e. weather when searching for a location, driving directions, etc.)
+- ❌ Lacks some of the interactives shown at the top of Google Search (i.e. weather when searching for a location, driving directions, etc.)

 Index is based on: Own index